Load Shedding and Your Grow Room: Protecting Cannabis Plants in South Africa

 • During vegetative stage (18/6 schedule): Short, unexpected dark periods are unlikely to cause major harm, though they reduce total light hours and slow growth.

-• During flowering stage (12/12 schedule): This is where load shedding becomes genuinely dangerous.
+• During flowering stage (12/12 schedule): This is where power interruptions become genuinely dangerous.
 If lights come on unexpectedly during the plants' dark period, it interrupts the hormonal signals that drive bud development.
-Repeated interruptions can cause hermaphroditism — your plant develops both male and female reproductive organs — and dramatically reduce yields.
+Repeated interruptions can cause hermaphroditism, where your plant develops both male and female reproductive organs, and dramatically reduce yields.
 In extreme cases, plants may attempt to re-veg, reverting to vegetative growth mid-flower.

 2. Ventilation and Climate Collapse